zoowii/jsonrpc_proxygo/README.md

 * before-cache: extract some jsonrpc params to cache key to use in cache middleware
 * statistic: calculate statistic metrics of the jsonrpc services.
 It works async and won't block the service
 * rate-limit
+* disable: plugin to disable some jsonrpc services
+* dashboard: plugin of dashboard web module

 # Usage